-Every day, Hong Kong is crossed by a continuous flow of people, cars and lights moving through the streets of the city.
-At the same time there is also loneliness, fixity and permanence.
+Every day, Hong Kong is crossed by a continuous flow of people, cars, and lights moving through the streets of the city.
+At the same time, there is also loneliness, fixity, and permanence.

 His work lasted 365 days “A Year in Hong Kong”.
-In this series of shots it’s perfectly clear the idea of a city that moves frantically non-stop, where everything can be transient, but there is also a second face which is the opposite of the first, a continuous alternation as day and night or as life and death.
+In this series of shots, it’s perfectly clear the idea of a city that moves frantically non-stop, where everything can be transient, but there is also a second face which is the opposite of the first, a continuous alternation as day and night or as life and death.